Jason Heyward Player Props: Dodgers vs. Giants

 Jason Heyward At The Plate

-- Heyward is batting .308 with three home runs and two walks.
+- Heyward has three home runs and two walks while hitting .222.

-- Heyward has picked up a hit in three games this season (50.0%), including one multi-hit game.
+- In three of eight games this year, Heyward has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.